Nicklas Dannevang: Fremad Amager

 On 24 May 2017 it was confirmed by Fremad Amager, that they had signed Dannevang on a permanent deal.
 The transfer would be valid from 1 July 2017.

 Næstved

 On 1 February 2021, Dannevang was loaned out to Næstved Boldklub for the rest of the season and would sign permanently for the club at the end of the loan spell, where his contract with Fremad Amager also expired.

+On 22 August 2024 Næstved confirmed that Dannevang had his contract terminated by mutual agreement.

+Sundby BK

+On 2 September 2024 Danish 3rd Division club Sundby Boldklub confirmed that Dannevang joined the club on a deal until the end of the year.